briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

-effects on the environment. **This research will reveal how endogenous environmental change, or *niche construction*, [@odling2003niche] affects the evolution of cooperation.** First, we will explore how selective feedbacks influence evolution as populations modify their environment.
+effects on the environment. **This research will reveal how endogenous environmental change, or *niche construction*, [@odling2003niche] affects the evolution of cooperation.** First, we will explore how selective feedbacks influence evolution as populations construct their environment.
 We then widen our scope to include scenarios where the environment itself is also a target of selection, such as when symbiont populations modify their host.

-As detailed in the [Model Overview](#model), we will develop an agent-based model to observe evolution in a metapopulation where populations are connected by limited migration.
-Within each population, growth occurs based on the interactions of cooperators and defectors, and mutations alter both social and non-social traits.
+Because this research requires a level of control over both population and environment that would be difficult to attain even with well-characterized systems, we employ computational modeling for these initial studies.
+However, we expect that the results and experiences gained through this project will be instrumental in designing future microbial experiments.
+As detailed in the [Model Description](#model), we will develop an agent-based model in which feedbacks from niche construction affect the evolution of cooperation in a metapopulation of populations connected by limited migration.
+The following sections describe how this model will be used in the context of this research.

 ### Phenotype-Driven Niche Construction

-We first address the role of selective feedbacks in the context of public goods cooperation, where the costly production of a public good allows populations to reach greater densities.
-For example, many bacterial species produce exoenzymes that digest large proteins in the environment, unlocking the resulting amino acids as a carbon and energy source for nearby cells.
-In the model, beneficial non-social adaptations allow populations to further adapt to their patch.
-TODO: basic idea behind the implementation.
-Importantly, these adaptations alter how populations interact with their environment, which, in turn, alters selection at that patch.
-As a result, cooperator populations may ensure survival by rendering their environment inhospitable to immigrant defectors.
+We first address the role of selective feedbacks in the context of public goods cooperation, where cooperators produce a resource that is available to all.
+In our model, the costly production of public good allows populations to reach larger densities.
+This increase in growth provides larger populations with more mutational opportunities to gain non-social adaptations.
+Importantly, as populations adapt to their environment, they alter selection at that patch.
+In our model, individuals are favored that more closely match the unique state of their patch.
+Through this niche construction process, populations of cooperators may ensure survival by rendering their environment inhospitable to immigrant defectors.
 Of course, these cooperators remain susceptible to invasion from within by defectors that arise via mutation.
+By controlling how uniquely each population can construct its niche via the number of possible adaptations as well as the benefit of doing so, our model will allow us to observe how the strength of the resulting feedbacks affect evolutionary outcomes.

 Natural organisms display a great diversity of social behaviors.
-For example, bacteria commonly produce toxins that inhibit or kill competing strains [@riley2002bacteriocins].
-These *public bads* are harmful to others, but benefit the immune cooperator strain both by reducing competition for resources and by limiting their competitors' mutational opportunities.
-To identify general principles about how niche construction influences the evolution of social behaviors, we will extend our model to address additional forms of social interaction, such as spite [@hamilton1970selfish].
-TODO implementation details.
+Along with public goods, bacteria also commonly produce toxins that inhibit or kill competing strains [@riley2002bacteriocins].
+These *public bads* benefit the immune cooperator strain both by reducing competition for resources and by limiting their competitors' mutational opportunities.
+To identify general principles about how niche construction influences the evolution of social behaviors, we will extend our model to capture additional forms of social interaction.
+For example, we can model spiteful behaviors [@hamilton1970selfish] by allowing populations to reach the same carrying capacity, but having mutations occur at a rate proportional to the number of cooperators.

 ### Feedbacks in Host-Symbiont Co-Evolution

-As described in the previous aim, the state of the environment was implicit, depending entirely on the state of the population.
-When the environment itself is also a target of selection, additional evolutionary feedbacks are produced.
-For example, this is the case in the human microbiome and in infections, where bacterial populations affect their host's fitness.
+In the studies described above, the state of the environment was implicit, depending entirely on the composition of the population.
+However, the environment itself is often a target of selection, which can produce additional evolutionary feedbacks.
+These feedbacks certainly play a role in populations such as the human microbiome or infections, where bacterial behaviors affect their host's fitness.
 As the host population changes, so too will selection on their microbial symbiont populations.
 Here, evolutionary outcomes depend greatly on the degree of shared interests between the host and symbiont.
-For example, cooperative production of virulence factors in lung infections by *P. aeruginosa* is harmful to those with cystic fibrosis.
-Conversely, digestive enzymes produced in the gut microbiome, are vital to host health.
-We will use our model to address how the different types of interactions that hosts and their symbionts have, such as mutualisms and parasitisms, affect the evolutionary process.
-It was recently suggested that this niche construction perspective will be critical for improving our understanding of viral evolution [@hamblin2014viral] and co-infecting parasites [@hafer2015when].
+For example, the cooperative production of virulence factors by the pathogen *P. aeruginosa* in lung infections is harmful to those with cystic fibrosis.
+Conversely, digestive enzymes produced in the gut microbiome are vital to host health.

+By extending our model to include selection at the host level and defining how changes in host fitness affect changes in symbiont fitness (and vice versa), we will address how the different types of interactions that hosts and their symbionts have, such as mutualisms and parasitisms, affect the evolutionary process.
+It was recently suggested that this niche construction perspective will be critical for improving our understanding of viral evolution [@hamblin2014viral] and evolution in co-infecting parasites [@hafer2015when].
-[//]: # Left off here

-#### Model Overview {#model}
+#### Model Description {#model}

 In our proposed model, each individual has a length $L+1$ genotype.
 The first
 $L$ loci are *stress loci*, and are each occupied by a $0$ or an integer from